mteichtahl/nx-plugin-for-aws/packages/nx-plugin/src/license/README.md

 ### 2. Synchronise LICENSE Files

-When the sync generator is run, it will ensure that all projects in your workspace contain the same `LICENSE` file as the `LICENSE` file in the root of your workspace.
-If your workspace does not have a root LICENSE file, this is skipped.
+When the sync generator is run, it will ensure that the root `LICENSE` file corresponds to your configured license, as well as ensuring that all subprojects in your workspace also contain the correct `LICENSE` file.

+You can exclude projects in the configuration if required.
+For more details, please see the [configuration section](#configuration) below.

+### 3. Synchronise licensing information in project files

+When the sync generator is run, it will ensure the `license` fields in `package.json` and `pyproject.toml` files are set to your configured license.

 You can exclude projects in the configuration if required.
 For more details, please see the [configuration section](#configuration) below.